-Suppliers and vendors are effective for outsourcing the day-to-day nitty gritty details of a time-consuming process or activity.
+Suppliers and vendors are effective in outsourcing the day-to-day nitty-gritty details of a time-consuming process or activity.
 But ultimately, the company that hires these vendors is still responsible for what they do and key stakeholders must make sure vendors are meeting all the compliance requirements that their business is accountable for.

 There are several risks associated with the vendor-company relationship, the Consumer Compliance Outlook notes.
 While that isn’t to say these partnerships are always risky, corporations still need to be aware of these issues any time they enter into a new partnership.

 - Legal Risk: Compliance standards have grown more complex over the years, with many companies spending more money to ensure they don’t fall on the wrong side of the law.
 This is particularly the case in some heavily regulated industries, such as financial services.
 When various tasks are assigned to third-party vendors and suppliers, it is paramount to ensure whatever business practices they follow don’t end up getting the company in trouble.
 Contractual obligations are another issue that could cause potential legal risks for a business.